-Unlike conventional cycles where all the power comes from the rider, e-bikes get an extra boost from electric motor.
+Unlike conventional cycles where all the power comes from the rider, electric bikes get an extra boost from a motor.
 This is generally a standalone unit built into the frame of the bike and it’s an area that has been dominated by Shimano and Bosch.

 The great thing about these self-contained motor units is that they can be designed and engineered as bolt-on or bolt-in components.